Luos-io/Documentation/src/pages/software/services_list/color.md

 # Color API

-The Color container handles an RGB color data.
+The Color service handles an RGB color data.

 Its type has access to all common capabilities.